-To select a preset channel, push the " \lor " or " \land " side of the switch.
+To select a preset channel, push the " \vee " or " \wedge " side of the switch.
 Repeat until a desired channel is found.

-: Use of satellite radio requires XM tuner and service.
+: Use of satellite radio requires XM® tuner and service.
 Contact your Toyota dealer for details.

 This switch has the following features-